DegreeBachelor of Science in Nursing

 The essence of professional nursing education lies in the integration of academic and clinical experience.
 Faculty are committed to a foundation of study grounded in arts, sciences, and humanities that leads to Interprofessional and nursing education.
 The acquisition of competency based knowledge, skills and attitudes prepare future nurses to meet the healthcare needs of a diverse population.
 Faculty believe that student centeredness is the cornerstone to optimal learning and are committed to a supportive, caring and interactive environment that takes into account the diversity of culture and experience that students bring to the learning situation.
 Learning is a collaborative process whereby students and faculty learn from each other, clients, peers, mentors, preceptors as well as other health care professionals.

 The Accelerated Bachelor of Science in Nursing (ABSN) is an academically rigorous 16-month professional program for highly motivated and committed students who already have a bachelors degree in a discipline other than nursing.
-The ABSN is designed to run continuously for 16 months and totals 69 credits.
-Entry to the program is predicated upon applicants having successfully completed a baccalaureate degree (not in nursing), completion of program pre-requisite course work within the previous 5 years,* a GPA of 3.0 or higher in science, and achievement of other requirements for admission to the University including a background check and health requirements.
+The ABSN program is designed to run continuously for 16 months and totals 69 credits.
+Entry to the program is predicated upon applicants having successfully completed a prior baccalaureate degree (not in nursing), completion of program pre-requisite course work within the previous 5 years,* a minimum GPA of 3.2 or higher in science and math, and achievement of other requirements for admission to the University.
+Background checks and certain health requirements are mandated by the University of New England and clinical partners who support experiential education within the program.
 The ABSN Program mirrors the Department of Nursing's vision, mission, philosophy and program outcomes for BSN education.

 |Spring I (Semester 1)||18|